Do you want to get your special education endorsement in Michigan?

 A certified teacher can get a Special Education Endorsement in Michigan by joining our Graduate Level Special Education Learning Disabilities Program at Concordia University Ann Arbor.

 Eight 8-week online courses

 The endorsement program consists of eight online courses, plus student teaching.
 Each course is eight weeks long and the student teaching can usually be done in your own classroom or school.

 To earn the Master of Science Degree along with the endorsement, you would take two additional courses which are research courses.

 Once your coursework is completed, you will need to pass the MTTC (Michigan Test of Teacher Certification) for Learning Disabilities.
 After passing this test, you’re certified in Special Education Learning Disabilities for Grades Kindergarten through 12th.

 “Our program has rolling admission, so we accept new applicants to the program any time throughout the year,” Program Director Cammie Dudek says.
 “We welcome you to join at any time.”

 Do you want to know more?

-If you want more information about our online endorsement in special education or our Master of Science in Special Education Learning Disabilities, you can book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and connect you to the information you need.
+If you want more information about our online endorsement in special education or our Master of Science in Special Education Learning Disabilities, you can visit us here.

 — Vanessa Lane is the Content Marketing Lead at Concordia University and can be reached at email@example.com.
 When she's not at work, she can be found playing with her kids or watching NBA basketball with her husband.